-According to Indeed, on average hiring managers look at your resume for six seconds.
-Knowing this it’s important to create a resume that, in six seconds, increases your chances of getting that job interview while at the same time avoiding unconscious gender and other biases that may be present in the hiring manager.
+According to Indeed, the average hiring manager looks at your resume for six seconds.
+Knowing this it’s important to create a resume that, in six seconds, increases your chances of getting a job interview while at the same time avoiding unconscious gender and other biases that may be present in the hiring manager.
 While we can’t always control these biases, we can write our resumes in a way that avoids the common mistakes women make that prevent their resumes from ending up at the top of the pile.

-Read on for the best way to write a resume to minimize gender and other biases.
+Read on for the best way to write a resume to minimize gender and other biases in your resume.

 Don’t Include a Headshot

 That beautiful headshot you have?
 Leave it out.
 If you include a photo, it will be the very first thing the hiring manager looks at.
 Remember that hiring managers are people and we all have unconscious biases such as age, race, ethnicity, gender, and more.
 Before those biases kick in because of your headshot, let your experience and education be the focus.
 They can find out what you look like during the interview.

 By all means, include all your educational achievements relevant to the position you are seeking.
 But, avoid including your graduation dates as again, age discrimination could come into play here.
 Things that could immediately be of concern for the hiring manager include your salary expectations (if you’re mid-career), your knowledge of technology, your “culture fit” if the organization skews young, and so on.
 Don’t give them a chance to pre-judge you.
 Let them decide during the interview whether or not your education and skills are a fit for the company.